mypalmike/skastic/README.md

 ## Requirements and installation

 Skastic requires python 3.4 or later.
 With a relatively small amount of effort it could be made to work on earlier versions of python, but the source code uses the python ast module, which has changed somewhat since 2.7.
 I've installed python 3.6.2 from the official python site.
-On MacOS, you should be able to install python 3.6 using brew.
+On MacOS, it should also work with a python 3.6 which was installed using brew.
 For best results, create a virtualenv for running skastic.

 Skastic uses opencv for image analysis.
 On MacOS, these instructions should help get things working. http://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/

 Skastic also requires tesseract 3.x for optical character recognition.
 The command line tool must be installed on the system and accessible from the user's PATH.
 On MacOS, tesseract can be installed using brew.
-For other platforms, see https://github.com/tesseract-ocr/tesseract for detailed instructions for installing this.
+For other platforms, see https://github.com/tesseract-ocr/tesseract for detailed installation instructions.

 I have yet to create a setup.py file and it's not yet on pypi.
-For now, you just copy the python source files into a directory, put your image files there, and run "./skastic.py <filename>".
+For now, just copy the skastic python source files into a directory, put your image files there, and run "./skastic.py <filename>".
 Filenames should be of the form <name>.ska.png.

 ## How it works